Streamline your supply chain operations with Lowry Solutions. Catch live demos, meet us at Modex 2024!

 Radio frequency identification (RFID) has become fairly commonplace in the manufacturing sector.
 However, its necessity is increasing and reaching across all sectors of the automotive industry, not just manufacturers.
 Much of this is driven by Industry 4.0 demands since RFID for cars can help simplify increasingly complex processes.

 As you may already know, the automotive industry encompasses a wide range of business models.
 What a manufacturer needs is not going to be the same as what a dealership or rental service could use.
-So, this article will take a look at RFID across the automotive industry.
+So, this article will take a look at rfid technology across the automotive industry.
 We’ll examine its benefits across the industry and some practical applications of the technology.

 Benefits of Using RFID in The Automotive Industry